oamodular/uncertainty/README.md

+# *Uncertainty is now OSHW! both the software and the hardware!*

+This readme needs to be updated to reflect this and to talk about the many other languages that people have used to create new firmware for Uncertainty.
+Right now I just want to say that the 4hp DIY version of Uncertainty is still a work in progress.
+It's been built, but we're in the process of trying to figure out why it doesn't work.
+The 2hp SMT version of Uncertainty is the one that we sell [here](https://oamodular.org/products/uncertainty).

+What remains below is the previous readme.
+It contains the pinout for Uncertainty's Seeeduino Xiao RP2040 and some example Python code…

 # Hack Uncertainty for fun and profit

 Uncertainty's firmware is open-source and easy to swap with a humble USB-C cable.
 You can write your own firmware in C++, MicroPython, CircuitPython, and probably a bunch of other languages.
 It's startlingly easy to work and this document will outline the whole deal.
 Let's go…